 On its digital magazine properties like InStyle, Burda engages broadly with anonymous users based on information about them gathered through a browser cookie.
 The data includes which content they consume, which products they use, and the context of their usage – how they got to the site (from a search on Google, a link on Facebook, etc.), have they visited before, how frequently they visit and how engaged with the content, and what kind of media and topics they prefer.
 Based on past data and usage patterns, looking at what anonymous visitors view lets Burda make educated predictions about what content could interest the reader in the future.

-Personas can be assigned to various segments based on patterns and paths revealed by Acquia Lift.
+Personas can be assigned to various segments based on patterns and paths revealed by Acquia Personalization.
 Visitors on subsequent visits to a Burda site will see personalized content on the homepage that is tailored to their interests, based on the behavior of other users within their segments.
 Efforts are also underway to understand the interests of visitors referred to the site by different referrers.
 For example, visitors arriving from a Google search result might ideally see different content than those who arrive via Facebook, despite the semantic content of the original referring link being similar.

 The identity wall, building profiles, advanced personalization – Burda asks users to identify themselves by providing their email address – a piece of information many users are happy to divulge in exchange for access to attractive features like a newsletter, online quizzes and competitions, special content pieces, or eCommerce opportunities.

 Burda is able to engage with these known visitors and convert them to customers and consumers of more than just ads.
 In addition to their basic information (location, arrival, visit history, media preferences), once Burda can identify a known reader, they can learn even more about them from subscriptions to special interest newsletters, open rates and click-throughs, reading and purchase history, and more.